 Crockpot Carnitas & Paleo Nachos

-What you've got here on this page is the most popular recipe on Worthy Pause.
+What you've got here on this page is one of the most popular recipes on Worthy Pause.
 It really is that delicious.

 I consider myself fairly well-versed in good food.
 Like, really good food.
 However, like any red-blooded American, I do enjoy trip to Chipotle now and again.
 It just can't be helped.
 This recipe is so easy and tastes like an exact replica of the Chipotle carnitas recipe (if that matters to you).
 Regardless, it's just good stuff.
 Obviously, you're going to need a small fortune's worth of guacamole to go with this.
 It costs extra, even when you make it yourself.

 For less of a Chipotle burrito vibe and more of an authentic, Central Mexico street cart vibe, you only have to make a few tweaks to this recipe.
 Substitute oregano for the thyme, add a cinnamon stick, maybe some allspice, a quartered onion and a squeeze of fresh orange juice into to the slow cooker and you'll be pretty close to the real deal.
 At some point, I'll photograph them that way I'll post a full recipe and we can chat all about traditional carnitas.
 Because they are amazing, too.

 Also, if you're coming from Buzzfeed or another recipe roundup (thanks for the features, friends!), they may have an outdated picture on there that I took with my iPhone in 2013 and was literally just peppers filled with pork and sprinkled with parsley (WTF, ANNIE?
 PARSLEY?!).
 Anyway, just wanted to make sure you know you're in the right place... now with slightly better photos.